 If pH is too low (below 5.5)

 This is uncommon in fresh nutrient mixes but can happen in established systems where active plant uptake or organic decay has driven pH downward.
 Add pH Up one drop at a time using the same gradual approach. pH Up is rarely needed for new mixes.
+If this is a persistent problem, see our pH keeps dropping guide for the full diagnostic.

-💡 The Stir-and-Wait Trick
+๐ก The Stir-and-Wait Trick

 After adding pH adjustment drops, stir for at least 10 seconds and wait 30 seconds before retesting.
 The water needs time to fully mix and stabilise.
 Testing immediately gives inaccurate readings that lead to overshooting.